 SCUP (PORGY) fishing is awesome.
 These fish are measuring 12-18 inches ("hubcap size") in length and are being reported at every fishing pier, reef or rock pile in the Sound.
-Fishing is good on the major reefs with hubcap size (15+ inches in length) fish being reported!
-In the west the Norwalk area is fishing very well.
-If possible, take a trip to the East, southeast of Block Island (great fishing).
-Otherwise, some good locations in the west are: the lower Housatonic River to Charles Island, Morningside (Milford), Coast Guard Jetty at Southport Beach, Rick Jetty at Calf Pasture beach, South Benson Fishing Pier, Sherwood Island, Pleasure Beach Fishing Pier, St Mary's by the Sea and Stratford wall along with Long Beach (excellent shore spots).
+Fishing is good throughout Long Island Sound.
+The central and western Sound is loaded with hubcap size (15+ inches in length) fish.
+In the west the Norwalk area (Cockenoe Island) is fishing very well.
+If possible, take a trip to the east, southeast of Block Island (great fishing).
+Otherwise, some good locations in the west are: the lower Housatonic River to Charles Island, Morningside (Milford), Coast Guard Jetty at Southport Beach, Rick Jetty at Calf Pasture beach, South Benson Fishing Pier, Sherwood Island, Pleasure Beach Fishing Pier, St Mary's by the Sea and along Long Beach (excellent shore spots).
 Other shore spots include Rocky Neck State Park, Harkness Memorial State Park, Meigs Point Hammonassett, Sherwood Island State Park and Fort Trumbull State Park.
 Fish during the high tide at these shore locations.
 Locate your favorite Enhanced Shore Fishing Opportunities for these hard fighting and excellent eating "Reef Slammers".
 These "panfish of the sea" are easily caught on sandworms/cut squid or any other small piece of bait.
 Contact your local bait and tackleshop for updated fishing information.